Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 | Rainstorm | -1 to -5 FPS |

-Note: For the WalkerSim mod specifically, ZombiePopulationDensity will effect your FPS.
+Note 1: For the WalkerSim mod specifically, ZombiePopulationDensity will effect your FPS.
 The higher the number, the more FPS you will lose.
+180 is fine for most systems.

+Note 2: The Descent mod requires a system with 16GB of System Memory

-SCore adds Fire-Spreads features.
+Note 3: SCore adds a Fire-Spreads feature.
 This can be demanding on servers and low-end hardware.

 ---